Leadership Team, Alumni and Founders

 Merve is a postdoctoral researcher in the Shay Lab.
 Her research focuses on investigating novel telomere-targeted therapeutics to target cancer, and she has also been working on biosensors and developing theranostic agents.
 Her career goal is to run a biotech company that connects science with technology to uncover new insights and solve unanswered questions.
 Outside of the lab, she enjoys outdoor activities, going to the gym, discovering new restaurants and hanging out with friends.

-Courtney Santos - Assistant Director of Seminar Series
+Courtney Santos - Director of Seminar Series

 Courtney Santos is a fourth-year PhD Candidate in the Molecular Microbiology program.
 She works in the Forsberg Lab studying bacterial defense mechanisms against phages and how they are related to eukaryotic antiviral factors.
 In her free time, Courtney enjoys spending time with friends and family, cooking for loved ones, taking care of her plant babies, and relaxing with some yoga.

-Kerelos Shehata - Assistant Director of External Affairs
+Kerelos Shehata - Director of External Affairs

 Kerelos (Kero) Shehata is a second-year PhD student aiming to join a lab in the cancer biology or genetics, development, and disease programs.
 Prior to joining UT Southwestern, he did three undergraduate internships in the biotech industry and after graduating worked for two years as a biotech research associate, working towards developing and optimizing cell engineering strategies to develop iPSC-derived CAR-T cell therapies for the treatment of cancer and autoimmune indications.
 While at UT Southwestern, Kerelos aims to conduct translational research towards understanding and enhancing novel therapeutic avenues for cancer treatment.
 Outside of lab, Kerelos enjoys working out and spending time with friends and family.